ryancornett/21stbaptistcatechism/README.md

 Each value in the data object is constructed like so:
 ```
 "13": {
-    "question": "In what ways did God create mankind?",
+        "question": "How did God create man?",
         "answer": [
             {
-            "text": God created mankind male and female, in His image, with dominion over creatures and wholly different from them in knowledge, righteousness, and holiness.",
+                "text": "God created man: male and female; in His image; in knowledge, righteousness, and holiness; with dominion over creatures.",
                 "references": [
                     "Genesis 1:26-28", "Colossians 3:10", "Ephesians 4:24"
                 ]
             }
         ],
         "topics": [
             "Humanity", "God"
         ],
         "originalQuestion": "How did God create man?",
-    "originalAnswer": "God created man, male and female, after his own image, in knowledge, righteousness, and holiness, with dominion over the creatures.",
+        "originalAnswer": "God created man, male and female, after his own image, in knowledge, righteousness, and holiness, with dominion over the creatures."
 }
 ```
 1. question (string)